 Mr. Mulligan has served as a member of our board of directors since the closing of the Azur Merger in January 2012 and was a founder and principal investor of Azur Pharma.
-Since 2014, Mr. Mulligan has served as Chairman and Chief Executive Officer of Adapt Pharma Ltd., a specialty pharmaceutical company.
-From 2006 to April 2017, Mr. Mulligan served as Executive Chairman of Circ Pharma Limited and its subsidiaries, a pharmaceutical development stage group.
-Mr. Mulligan served as our Chief Business Officer, International Business Development from the closing of the Azur Merger until February 2013.
+From 2014 until 2018, Mr. Mulligan served as Chairman and Chief Executive Officer of Adapt Pharma Ltd., a specialty pharmaceutical company, which was acquired in October 2018 by Emergent BioSolutions Inc., a multinational specialty biopharmaceutical company, where Mr. Mulligan currently serves on the board of directors.
+From 2006 until April 2017, Mr. Mulligan served as Executive Chairman of Circ Pharma Limited and its subsidiaries, a pharmaceutical development stage group.
+Mr. Mulligan served as our Chief Business Officer, International Business Development from the closing of the Azur Merger until February

+2013.
 Mr. Mulligan served as Azur Pharma's Chairman and Chief Executive Officer and as a member of its board of directors from 2005 until the closing of the Azur Merger.
 From 1984 until 2004, he held various positions with Elan Corporation, plc, a pharmaceutical company, most recently as Executive Vice President, Business and Corporate Development, and prior to that position, held the roles of President of Elan Pharmaceutical Technologies, the drug delivery division of Elan Corporation, plc, Executive Vice President, Pharmaceutical Operations, Vice President, U.S. Operations and Vice President, Product Development.
 He served as a member of the board of directors of the U.S. National Pharmaceutical Council until 2004.
 Mr. Mulligan received a B.Sc.
 (Pharm) and M.Sc. from Trinity College Dublin.
 As a founder of Azur Pharma and a pharmaceutical industry executive, Mr. Mulligan brings to our board of directors an expertise in business development and over 30 years of experience in the pharmaceutical industry.

-NORBERT G. RIEDEL.
-Ph.D.
+NORBERT G. RIEDEL, Ph.D.

-Chief Executive Officer and President of Aptinyx, Inc. Age 60
+Chief Executive Officer and President of Aptinyx Inc. Age 61

 Dr. Riedel has served as a member of our board of directors since May 2013 and was appointed chairperson of our compensation committee in August 2013.
-Since September 2015, Dr. Riedel has served as Chief Executive Officer and President of Aptinyx, Inc., a biopharmaceutical company spun out of its predecessor company, Naurex, Inc., where Dr. Riedel served as Chief Executive Officer and President from January 2014 to September 2015.
+Since September 2015, Dr. Riedel has served as Chief Executive Officer and President of Aptinyx Inc., a biopharmaceutical company spun out of its predecessor company, Naurex, Inc., where Dr. Riedel served as Chief Executive Officer and President from January 2014 to September 2015.
 From 2001 to 2013, he served as Corporate Vice President and Chief Scientific Officer of Baxter International Inc., a diversified healthcare company, where from 1998 to 2001, he also served as President and General Manager of the recombinant therapeutic proteins business unit and Vice President of Research and Development of the bioscience business unit.
 From 1996 to 1998, Dr. Riedel served as head of worldwide biotechnology and worldwide core research functions at Hoechst-Marion Roussel, now Sanofi, a global pharmaceutical company.
 Dr. Riedel served on the board of directors of Ariad Pharmaceuticals, Inc., an oncology company, from May 2011 until the company was acquired in February 2017.
-Dr. Riedel currently serves on the boards of directors of Aptinyx, Inc., Eton Pharmaceuticals, Inc., a development stage pharmaceutical company, and the Illinois Biotechnology Industry Organization.
+Dr. Riedel currently serves on the boards of directors of Aptinyx Inc., Cerevel Therapeutics, a biopharmaceutical company, Eton Pharmaceuticals, Inc., a development stage pharmaceutical company where he also serves as Chairman of the board, and the Illinois Biotechnology Industry Organization.
 Dr. Riedel is also a member of the Austrian Academy of Sciences.
-Dr. Riedel is an Adjunct Professor at Boston University School of Medicine and an Adjunct Professor of Medicine at Northwestern University's Feinberg School of Medicine.
+Dr. Riedel is an Adjunct Professor at Boston University School of Medicine and an Adjunct Professor of Medicine.
 Dr. Riedel holds a Diploma in biochemistry and a Ph.D. in biochemistry from the University of Frankfurt.
 Dr. Riedel brings significant scientific, drug discovery and development, and commercial expertise to our board of directors with over 20 years of experience in the biotechnology and pharmaceutical industries.